 Student Worker Opportunities

 The Arts Education department has opportunities for students to work and contribute in a variety of ways towards shaping arts programming at Barnard.
-Student-workers are an integral part of the Student Life staff, working as technicians, graphic designers, photographers and community assistants to create content with their peers in mind.
+Student-workers are an integral part of the SEE staff, working as technicians, graphic designers, photographers and community assistants to create content with their peers in mind.

 Production in Residence Program

-With all of these functional areas of Arts Education, Student Life truly provides students with tools, resources, and experiences to assist in the exploration of their identities, examine social structures, and develop a strong sense of self.
+With all of these functional areas of Arts Education, SEE truly provides students with tools, resources, and experiences to assist in the exploration of their identities, examine social structures, and develop a strong sense of self.